Fundamentals-KTH-CSC-2022-P3/assignment-4-report/README.md

 as a starting point, leaving room for a complete implementation if time allows.
 These requirements are as follows:

+- The schema root must be a boolean or an object.
-- The root must contain the property `"$schema"` (but we don't care about the URI)
+- If the root is an object it can contain the property `"$schema"` (but we don't care about the URI)
-- The root must contain the property `"$id"` (but we don't care about the URI)
+-  If the root is an object it can contain the property `"$id"` (but we don't care about the URI)
-- Every data structure (can be nested) must specifiy the `"type"` property
+- Every data structure (can be nested) can specifiy the `"type"` property
 - We also must support the following properties:
   - `"title"`  (but we don't care about the content)
   -  `"description"`  (but we don't care about the content)